jquery/learn.jquery.com/content/code-organization/feature-browser-detection.md

 ### User-agent testing

-Without getting into too many specifics, there are two specific reasons why User-Agent testing (developing against a specific browser) is looked down upon, instead of checking to see if a specific feature is supported: they are inconvenient and unreliable.
+Without getting into too many specifics, there are two reasons why User-Agent testing (developing against a specific browser) is looked down upon, instead of checking to see if a specific feature is supported: they are inconvenient and unreliable.

 First, let's take a look at a User-Agent string (you can see yours by running `navigator.userAgent` in a JavaScript console).
 This is Chrome 18's User-Agent string on Mac OS X Lion: